Krzy-sztof/Parallel-on-AWS-StarCluster-/README.md

 ## Installation and configuration of Starcluster
 Installation in Linux is pretty simple.
 Just do it using pip: `$ pip install StarCluster`.
 Configuration was a bit more difficult.
 After I typed `starcluster help` a text popped up saying that there is no configuration.
 Command `vim ~/.starcluster/config` took me to configuration panel.
 I had to fill information with the ones from my Amazon account: Key, Secret Key and ID.
 Also I made a template that allowed me to start my own clusters.
+Type of cluster defines what kind of cluster should be opened. t1.micro is for free so it is the best choice for learning purposes.
+Numbes of nodes defines how many nodes is opened.
+The more is created, the bigger the cost is.
+But with t1.micro it does not matter.

 ## Opening clusters
 Here I will explain a few basic commands that let me operate my clusters: